cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 If unsure take a look at the buttons on the silkscreen --- their background will change while the corresponding button is pressed.

+# Clipboard integration

+On browsers that support it the clipboard can be shared with the host.
+This is disabled by default and needs to be turned on the settings page.
+Note that the option is not available on browsers that do not support it (i.e. Firefox).

+Once the setting is turned on copy and paste operations will access the host clipboard.
+Accessing the clipboard is a sensitive operation, and browsers implement security mechanisms around it.

+On most webkit-based browsers (including Chrome) a popup asking for permission must be confirmed the first time Cloudpilot pastes from the host clipboard.
+On other browsers (notably Safari) Cloudpilot shows a dialog asking to confirm the operation on every clipboard access.
+This is necessary because those browsers require clipboard access to be the direct consequence of an user interaction.
+When pasting Safari will show an additionl "Paste" widget that needs to be tapped in order to paste.

 # Statistics